strawp/cct-syllabus/crest-cct-technical-syllabus-v2.2.md

 - ACE: MC, P
 - ICE: MC
+- confidence: 3
+- todo: Re-learn all the TLS vulns that I've now forgotten about because they're boring

 > Common techniques used for encrypting data in transit and data at rest, either on the client or server side.
 >